insilichem/tangram_nciplot/README.md

 [Download](https://bitbucket.org/insilichem/nciplot/downloads) or clone this repository and extract it in any location.
 Then, open up Chimera and go to `Favorites> Preferences`.
 In the `Category` dropdown, select `Tools`.
 In the lower part of the dialog, under `Locations`, click on `Add` and select the parent location where you extracted NCIPlot GUI.
 Ie, the selected folder must contain NCIPlot.

 NCIPlot GUI will take care of everything else, but if it fails, you can enter the configuration details manually with the button Configure.

+# GPU support
+By default, the UI will try to locate the CPU implementation (`nciplot`), but if you have installed the GPU one, you can set it manually in the Configuration dialog.
+The executable is called `cuda_nci` and should be located in the same folder as `nciplot`.
+Everything else is handled automatically.